Aliases for NPM1 Gene

 GeneCards Summary for NPM1 Gene

 NPM1 (Nucleophosmin (Nucleolar Phosphoprotein B23, Numatrin)) is a Protein Coding gene.
-Diseases associated with NPM1 include lymphomatoid papulosis and primary cutaneous anaplastic large cell lymphoma.
-Among its related pathways are Infectious disease and Cell Cycle, Mitotic.
+Diseases associated with NPM1 include leukemia, acute myeloid and lymphomatoid papulosis.
+Among its related pathways are DNA Damage and Tyrosine Kinases / Adaptors.
 GO annotations related to this gene include nucleic acid binding and protein homodimerization activity.
 An important paralog of this gene is NPM2.